mouzhatp/SC1015Project/README.md

 tsunami: "1" for events in oceanic regions and "0" otherwise

 sig: A number describing how significant the event is.
 Larger numbers indicate a more significant event.
-This value is determined on a number of factors, including: magnitude, maximum MMI, felt reports, and estimated impact

 latitude / longitude: coordinate system by means of which the position or location of any place on Earth's surface can be determined and described